 \end{small}

-For the right hand side of equation \eqref{eqn:main}, we cannot directly take the limit $\beta\rightarrow0$ since there will be infinite many same terms and we will encounter $\frac{\infty}{\infty}$.
-Thus, we first need to simply it and then take the limit.
+For the right-hand side of equation \eqref{eqn:main}, we cannot directly take the limit $\beta\rightarrow0$ since there will be infinitely many same terms, resulting in an indeterminate form $\frac{\infty}{\infty}$.
+Thus, we first need to simplify it and then take the limit.

 Next, we assume $t_i\in\mathbb{Z}_+, 1\leq i\leq N$, and we will prove equation \eqref{eqn:main app} under this assumption below.
-This is enough to finish the proof of this corollary for general $t_i$.
+This is sufficient to finish the proof of this corollary for general $t_i$.
 The reason is that, after expanding both sides of equation \eqref{eqn:main app} with respect to variables $s_i, 1\leq i\leq N$ in the region $\{|s_i|<1, 1\leq i\leq N\}$, the coefficients of each terms are polynomials in $\{t_i\}_{i=1}^N$ of finite orders.
-Thus, equation \eqref{eqn:main app} holds for all $t_i\in\mathbb{Z}_+, 1\leq i\leq N$ shows that these polynomials are the same, and this corollary for general $t_i$ is thus proved automatically.
+Thus, if equation \eqref{eqn:main app} holds for all $t_i\in\mathbb{Z}_+, 1\leq i\leq N$, it shows that these polynomials are the same, and this corollary for general $t_i$ is proved automatically.

-The first case is: $N$ is an even positive integer.
-We deal with each of terms appeared in $f_{i,k,j}$.
+The first case is when $N$ is an even positive integer.
+We deal with each of the terms appearing in $f_{i,k,j}$.
 After the change of variables \eqref{eqn:change beta}, we have